 How are the sessions conducted?

-Due to the pandemic, therapy sessions are available online via Telehealth.
+Therapy sessions are available in-person for Maryland residents and/or online via Telehealth for Maryland or Virginia residents.
 See the “online therapy” section for more details.

 Where is your office located?